Medable/Android-SDK/README.md

 ### GCM Notifications manager

-On the SDK, there's a _GCMManager_ class that takes care of the registration of your app on GCM servers for you.
+In the SDK, there's a _GCMManager_ class that takes care of the registration of your app on GCM servers for you.
 All the notifications sent from Medable servers to your app will be received and stored by this manager.

-As you may now, to be able to receive Google Cloud Messaging notifications, you need to first configure your project on the [Google Developer Console](https://console.developers.google.com/), and get a Sender ID for your project.
+As you may know, to be able to receive Google Cloud Messaging notifications, you need to first configure your project in the [Google Developer Console](https://console.developers.google.com/), and get a Sender ID for your project.

-Then configure the _GCMManager_ singleton class, like this:
+Then configure the _GCMManager_ singleton class like this:
 ```java
 GCMManager.Builder
         .applicationContext(aContext)